Joe Grah

-Joseph Richard Grah (born March 23, 1971) is an American musician, singer, songwriter and record producer based in Los Angeles who has fronted multiple bands, most notably the Dallas-based alternative rock group Jibe.
+Joseph Richard Grah (born March 23, 1971) is an American musician, singer, songwriter, and record producer who currently fronts the American rock band Inside The Trojan Horse, a hard rock trio consisting of guitarist Charles Lee Salvaggio from Gemini Syndrome and drummer Pat Gerasia from Red Sun Rising.
+Grah has fronted multiple bands, most notably the Dallas-based alternative rock group Jibe, and Island Def-jam recording artist, Loser featuring Motley Crue guitarist John 5, and South Of Earth with Filter guitarist Geno Lenardo.

 Early life

-Grah lived in Philadelphia until age eight when his family's home was lost to a fire, from which he barely escaped.
+Grah lived in Philadelphia until age eight when his family's home was lost to a fire.
 His family moved often, living at various times in New Jersey, California, Arkansas and Oklahoma.
 As a child Joe played drums in the school band, and he gravitated to music as a source of constancy amidst his itinerant adolescence.
-His family settled in Tulsa, Oklahoma in the mid-1980s where Joe started his first punk band, Crimes Against Humanity, at age 15.
+His family settled in Tulsa in the mid-1980s where Joe started his first punk band, Crimes Against Humanity, at age 15.
 He went on to drum for other local punk bands such as Morbid Truth, and Carnage, the latter of which opened a string of shows with Pantera.
 On December 6, 1991, at age 20, Joe attended a concert by the Red Hot Chili Peppers, Smashing Pumpkins and Pearl Jam in Kansas City, Kansas.
 Eddie Vedder’s performance that night inspired Joe to be a singer and front his own band.

 Music career

 Jibe (1993–2004)

-By 1993 Joe was living in Dallas, Texas and working at Guitar Center where he made connections with other local musicians and formed the band Jibe in early 1994.
-The group recorded a live album later that year, and soon became well-known for their frequent and intense live performances.
-Over the course of the next nine years, Jibe would issue three studio albums, and play over 2,500 concerts across the United States, sharing the stage with many of the top rock bands of the day.
-Jibe’s third album, Uprising was particularly successful, spawning the hit single, "Yesterday’s Gone" and sweeping the Dallas music awards in 2003, earning titles for song of the year, alternative album of the year, producer of the year, and male vocalist of the year.
-The Dallas Cowboys also chose "Yesterday’s Gone" as the theme song for their 2003 season.
-Jibe was on the verge of making it big when the band suddenly announced their breakup in the summer of 2004.
+By 1993, Joe was living in Dallas, Texas, and working at Guitar Center, where he connected with other local musicians and formed the band Jibe in early 1994.
+The group recorded a live album later that year and soon became known for their frequent and intense live performances.
+Over the next nine years, Jibe would issue three studio albums and play over 2,500 concerts across the United States, sharing the stage with many of the top rock bands of the day.
+Jibe's third album, Uprising, was particularly successful, spawning the hit single, "Yesterday’s Gone," and sweeping the Dallas Music Awards in 2003, earning titles for song of the year, alternative album of the year, producer of the year, and male vocalist of the year.
+The Dallas Cowboys also chose, "Yesterday’s Gone," as the theme song for their 2003 season.
+Jibe was on the verge of making it big when the band broke up in the summer of 2004.

 Loser (2004–2006)

-Following the breakup of Jibe in 2004, Joe moved to Los Angeles and formed the band Loser with guitarist John 5.
+Following the breakup of Jibe in 2004, Joe moved to Los Angeles and formed the band Loser with current Mötley Crüe guitarist John 5.
 The group were signed to Island Records and their song "Disposable Sunshine" was included on the Fantastic Four soundtrack.
 They recorded an album entitled Just Like You in 2006, and embarked on a national arena tour with Staind and Theory of a Deadman.
-Loser broke due to scheduling conflicts with John 5's obligations as touring guitarist in Rob Zombie's band.
+Loser broke up due to scheduling conflicts with John 5's obligations as touring guitarist in Rob Zombie's band.